In this post, we will talk about the history of black Friday and its origin.

-The term Black Friday originated in Philadelphia, where it originally was used to describe the heavy pedestrian and vehicle traffic, which would occur on the day after Thanksgiving.
+The term Black Friday originated in Philadelphia, where it was initially used to describe the heavy pedestrian and vehicle traffic that would occur on the day after Thanksgiving.

-Use of the term began in Philadelphia, and then spread to other cities around 1975.
+The use of the term began in Philadelphia and then spread to other cities in the U.S.A. around 1975.

 The earliest known reference to “Black Friday” to refer to the day after Thanksgiving was made in a 1966 publication in Philadelphia: